beedessy/Snake-Game-in-Python/README.md

+Simple Snake Game using Pygame using UP,DOWN,LEFT AND RIGHT Keyboard keys

 Differences between the types of AI Agents

 ¬Simple Reflex AI Snake Game using Pygame:-Snake only moves randomly without knowing about its environment